l3mpire/lemverse/README.md

 ### Editing the level

-Like describe in a previous part, we must use `e` to launch the edit mode.
+Like described in the previous part, we must use `e` to launch the edit mode.

-### Shout to your surrounding!
+### Shout out to your surrounding!

 Like in real life, you can shout around you.
 We restricted this to the zone you are currently in.

 To do so, simply hit `r` and speak!
-Once you finished, just release the touch and your message will be send to everybody and play instantly.
+Once you finished, just release the touch and your message will be sent to everybody and played instantly.

 ### Leave a message!